microsoft/live-share/docs/getting-started.md

 This will stop the collaboration session and any participants will be notified that they will no longer be able to access the content.
 Given nothing is persisted on disk, the participants do not need to preform any additional cleanup.

 ## Session states
-After you have started or joined collaboration session and have access to shared content, the "Share" button in the upper right hand corner in VS and the Project Cascade status bar icons in Visual Studio Code update their appearance to reflect the state of the active collaboration session.
+After you have started or joined collaboration session and have access to shared content, the "Share" button in the upper right hand corner in VS and the Visual Studio Real-Time Collaboration status bar icons in Visual Studio Code update their appearance to reflect the state of the active collaboration session.

 The following are the states you will typically see: